Site Selection

 Four primary considerations for proper site selection:

-1. Regulations and permitting - view on our permitting page.
+1. Regulations and permitting - view on the permitting page.

 2. Logistics - Farmers in Alaska must consider the proximity of their site to the nearest harbor or port to reduce fuel costs and travel time.
 These are critical for managing expenses and maintaining the quality of the product.
-Oysters need a cold environment to their final destination.
+Oysters must be kept in a cold environment until they reach their final destination.

-3. Biology - Considering the biophysical characteristics of their potential site, such as depth, current, salinity, and phytoplankton levels, to ensure their kelp thrives.
+3. Biology - Considering the biophysical characteristics of their potential site, such as depth, current, salinity, and phytoplankton levels, to ensure their oysters thrive.
 An ideal location offers protection from harsh elements while maintaining adequate nutrient flow.

-4. Cultural and social aspects: Considering the site's social and cultural context, assess impacts on nearby residents and water users.
+4. Cultural and social aspects: Considering the site's social and cultural context is necessary to assess impacts on nearby residents and water users.
 To gain public support and a social license to operate, farmers must demonstrate minimal adverse effects on shared resources.
 Reducing nuisances, clearly marking boundaries, and building good neighbor relationships are essential.
 Engaging with the community and addressing concerns early can ease the permitting and farming process.

 Suitable ranges for key factors